Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 whose processing sets satisfy additional criteria.

-The **Inclusive** variant requires the processing sets of every two jobs to be comparable (i.e. one must be a subset of the other).
+The **Inclusive** variant requires the processing sets of every two jobs to be comparable (i.e., one must be a subset of the other).
 This is a criterion we cannot satisfy in case there are multiple specialized workers, such as one meant for GPU computations and another with a NUMA setup for parallel CPU computations.